rockiger/reactpress/README.txt

 Respectively, the whole list of libraries used in the frontend can be found in it's `package.json` file  (see `apps/wiki/package.json` for more detailed information).

-The sources of this plugin are seperated into two plugins:
+The sources of this plugin are separated into two plugins:

-- The plugin itself including the admin-interface: [https://github.com/rockiger/reactpress/tree/fulcrum-plugin](https://github.com/rockiger/reactpress/tree/fulcrum-plugin)
+- The plugin itself, including the admin-interface: [https://github.com/rockiger/reactpress/tree/fulcrum-plugin](https://github.com/rockiger/reactpress/tree/fulcrum-plugin)
 - The wiki single page application: [https://github.com/rockiger/wp-wiki](https://github.com/rockiger/wp-wiki)

 ==== Build instructions ====